pamelakaylin/Bucketbee_Server/README.md

 expo start
 ```

-5. Set up the server if you haven't already done so
+5. Set up the client if you haven't already done so

-- You can find instructions in the server README [here](https://github.com/pamelakaylin/Bucketbee_Server).
+- You can find instructions in the client README [here](https://github.com/pamelakaylin/Bucketbee_Client).

 # App demo video